Monday 23 November 2020

 Forward are committed to protecting the health and wellbeing of our staff and service users during the coronavirus pandemic.
-We want to keep people safe, especially given the Government’s recent advice to limit social contact, at the same time as trying to ensure we continue to provide whatever support we can to our service users, many of whom will need it more than ever.
+We want to keep people safe, while ensuring we continue to provide whatever support we can to our service users, many of whom will need it more than ever.

 Here are the steps we are taking.
 We will of course review these on an ongoing basis, in line with Government and Public Health England guidance: